Ra1d7/BlazorServerFullstack-FlightAgency/README.md

 # Flight
-## A website for a fictional travel agency with full CRUD operations
+## A blazorserver website project for a fictional travel agency
 * the project features a front-end using html/css/javascript razor pages & bootstrap with jquery.
 * an api has JWT bearer token authentication and policy authorization based on roles for clients/admins with each role having access to their respective endpoints.
 * a sql server database with stored procedures to perform crud operations and querying and filtering data back and forth with the front-end and api using ADO.NET